The Climate Action Plan will:

 - Protecting our significant habitat trees.

 - Installing log hollows to support and enhance the sugar glider population along the Yarra River.

 More information at Biodiversity.

 Your feedback is important

-We are inviting everyone who lives, works or attends school in Boroondara to share their feedback and ideas on the development of our Climate Action Plan.
+We are inviting everyone who lives, works, studies or visits Boroondara to share their feedback and ideas on the development of our Climate Action Plan.

 Phase 1: Friday 14 August to Monday 14 September 2020